 Alarm.com can now use machine learning with face recognition technology to intelligently and securely analyze "disarm" images taken by a security panel's onboard camera.
 After a quick setup process, Alarm.com's AI learns to recognize your system's authorized users.

 Once setup is complete, Alarm.com is able to detect and alert you to instances of user code sharing.
 Unrecognized users will trigger a timestamped Unexpected Activity Alert—complete with a snapshot of the person disarming your system—enabling you to take action.

 We engineered this intelligent feature to be easy for you.
 Once you opt in, Alarm.com will collect disarm images via the panel's camera.
 Using simple yes/no feedback buttons in your Alarm.com web dashboard, you'll be able to quickly "train" your system to recognize its authorized users, with as few as 10 verified images required per user.

-Unexpected Activity Alerts—now with face recognition technology—are just one of the proactive, intelligent safeguards developed by Alarm.com to keep your home or business safer, including Crash and Smash protection, Video Analytics and Geo-Services triggers.
+Unexpected Activity Alerts—now with face recognition technology—are just one of the proactive, intelligent safeguards developed by Alarm.com to keep your home or business safer, including Crash and Smash protection, Video Analytics and Places (formerly known as Geo-Services) triggers.

 If you're interested in activating this feature, contact your Alarm.com service provider to learn about security panel and service plan options.

 Don't have Alarm.com yet?
 Here's everything you need to know.